bablokb/cp-datalogger/docs/tasks.md

 Send collected sensor-data to the LoRa-gateway.
 The data-format is the same as the data written to the CSV-file with task "save_data".

+This task buffers the data if the peer system is not available and tries to retransmit the data the next time.
+Buffering data requires either a SD-card, or a /saves-partition.

 send_udp
 --------